 Irritable Bowel Syndrome (IBS) is a common gastrointestinal disorder that affects the large intestine.
 It is characterized by a group of symptoms that include abdominal pain, cramps, bloating, gas, diarrhea, and constipation1.
 IBS is a chronic condition that can cause significant discomfort and impact the quality of life of those affected.

-In India, the prevalence of IBS ranges between 4.2% and 7.9%.
-This means that millions of people in India are affected by this condition3.
-The Indian Neurogastroenterology and Motility Association (INMA) has developed guidelines to help manage IBS in the Indian population.
-These guidelines were created using a modified Delphi process, involving consensus from experts in the field.
+A considerable proportion of the Indian populace is affected by IBS, with prevalence rates varying between 4.2% and 7.9%, impacting a large number of people.
+The Indian Neurogastroenterology and Motility Association (INMA) has developed guidelines for managing IBS that are specifically tailored to the Indian population.
+These guidelines were created using a modified Delphi process, incorporating feedback and consensus from experts in the field.
 Here are some key points from the INMA guidelines:

 Diagnostic Criteria: The guidelines emphasize the use of standardized diagnostic criteria, such as the Rome IV criteria, to ensure accurate diagnosis of IBS.